 CSM Classes and Group Lessons

 In addition to private one-on-one music lessons, CSM offers a selection of year-long and seasonal group music classes throughout the year.
 Group classes are advertised throughout the year as openings become available and each class is geared towards varying ability levels and instruments.
-These include: special masterclass sessions with guest artists and educators; monthly Musicale performances (mini "recitals") on site in our Ensemble Suite at CSM open to ALL CSM students wanting to perform in a welcoming setting; a Strings Studio Class with Dr. Carla Deniz; a Beginners Guitar Class with CSM founder, Mr. Wayne Estes; a weekly World Music & Instruments Class with Mrs. Jennene Estes & JB Taylor; a Composers Workshop with Mr. Quentin Walston; and an Early Childhood Music Education Program called Music Together (see details below).
+These include: special masterclass sessions with guest artists and educators; monthly Musicale performances (mini "recitals") on site in our Ensemble Suite at CSM open to ALL CSM students wanting to perform in a welcoming setting; a Strings Studio Class with Dr. Carla Deniz; Beginner Guitar, Piano and Improv Classes with CSM founder, Mr. Wayne Estes; a weekly World Music & Instruments Class with Mrs. Jennene Estes & JB Taylor; a Composers Workshop with Mr. Quentin Walston; and an Early Childhood Music Education Program called Music Together (see details below).
 Additional group class offerings have included a Christmas Music Play-along, Summer Rock Band and Worship Camps, and Guitar Workshops.
-Contact us today for more information about our current group class offerings and sign-up today!
+Contact us today for more information or to sign-up for group class offerings today!

 Early Childhood Music Education Program

 Welcome to our new infant and early childhood music program:

 Little Tots Music Together!
 This is a joint effort brought to you by